Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Discussion and conclusions

-It is rare to find a genetic association paper that applies volcano plots \citep{sirota,miclaus}.
+It is rare for volcano plots being applied to genetic association studies (some examples can be found in \citep{sirota,miclaus}).
 We believe that many extensions and applications of volcano plots in microarray analysis can be equally useful in genetic association analysis.
-For example, the joint filtering criterion, the stratified volcano plot coloring external pieces of information, and uncovering of systematic patterns when the colorings are on other statistical information.
+For example, the joint filtering criterion, the stratified volcano plot coloring external pieces of information, and uncovering of systematic patterns when points are colored by other information.
 We have found that the location of a SNP on the volcano plot is intrinsically related to its minor allele frequency.
 This will provide further insight on how one should balance the chi-square test result and odds-ratio in selecting genetically associated genes.

-In conclusion, volcano plot displays both noise-level-standardized and unstandardized signal concerning differential expression of mRNA levels.
-Joint filtering has a simple geometric interpretation in volcano plot, and its advantage over double filter criterion of genes can be easily understood.
-As a scattering plot, volcano plot can incorporate other external information, such as gene annotation, to aid the hypothesis generating process concerning a disease.
+In conclusion, volcano plot, together with heatmaps \citep{eisen}, MA plots \citep{ma}, and cluster/PCA plots \citep{pca,leek10}, is among the most useful and most frequently used visual tools in microarray analysis, Volcano plots display both noise-level-standardized and unstandardized signal concerning differential expression of mRNA levels.
+Regularized test statistic and joint filtering have an intuitive geometric interpretation in volcano plot, and its advantage over double filter criterion of genes can be easily understood.
+As a scattering plot, volcano plot can incorporate other external information, such as gene annotation, to aid the hypothesis generating process concerning a disease or phenotype.